Eliot-Roxbergh/notes_pinephone/README.md

 I have not looked into custom powersaving hacks.
 Out of the box it does have long battery life as long as it is in suspend (=no internet but will wake on sms and phone calls), otherwise during heavy use maybe 1-3h.

-Battery example: \
+**Battery example** (lasted 5h)

+5h battery life from 100% to 0; \
-Used it 2h on 4G (wifi hw switch off).
+i) Used it 2h on 4G (wifi hw switch off).
 Normal light use and a few reboots (which could draw more?), with at most 30min screen time but not much time in suspend -> 39% lost (100->61 %). \
-Used it 1h on wifi (and 4G).
+ii) Used it 1h on wifi (and 4G).
 Normal use, browsing/chatting, 30min playing music, 30min screen on.
 30% battery lost (~51->21 %).
+But I'm not sure since it has been stuck on 21% for the last 30 minutes. :P \
+iii) 2h with wifi and 4G, screen off.
+Half the time listening to music.
+Suspend disabled! \
+The phone hung at 3% battery.

 custom kernel [2].